Updates (October 2025 to December 2025)

 The Summary tab provides an overview of the incident, including:

-Fingerprints are key in identifying bot activity and are derived from detection policies.
-These fingerprints represent specific attributes—such as request headers, user-agent patterns, request body types, or missing authentication tokens—that indicate bot behavior.
+Fingerprints play a key role in identifying bot activity and are derived from detection policies.
+These fingerprints represent specific attributes, such as request headers, user-agent patterns, request body types, or missing authentication tokens, that indicate bot behavior.

 Each fingerprint listed represents a detection signal derived from Traceable's bot detection rules.
 The table includes the following fields:

-ID – A unique identifier for the fingerprint.
-Hovering over the info icon reveals the full detection condition (e.g., specific header, user-agent pattern, etc.).
+ID — A unique identifier for the fingerprint.
+Hovering over the info icon reveals the complete detection condition, for example, RequestHeaders Not_Contains_Key Authorization.

-Status – Indicates whether the fingerprint's enforcement is currently active.
-If marked Expired, the fingerprint is no longer actively used for enforcement.
+Status — It indicates whether the fingerprint's enforcement is currently active.
+If marked 'Expired', the fingerprint is no longer actively used for enforcement purposes.
 If Active, any requests that match the fingerprint will be handled based on the associated action.

-Action – Users can choose how to handle traffic matching each fingerprint:
+Action — You can choose how to handle traffic, matching each fingerprint:

-Monitor – Observe and log the traffic without blocking.
+Monitor — It enables you to observe and log traffic without blocking.

-No Action – Keep the fingerprint defined but take no enforcement action.
+No Action — It allows you to retain the fingerprint definition but take no enforcement action.

 By fine-tuning fingerprint actions, security teams can reduce false positives, improve detection accuracy, and ensure legitimate traffic is not mistakenly blocked.